Generalized nearby cycles via relative and logarithmic $\mathscr{D}$-modules: Logarithmic -modules in the normal crossing case

-\end{lemma} \begin{proof} This is the logarithmic analogue of \cite[Thm.2.19]{Kasbook}.
-With the help of Lemma \ref{lm:ausdual}, the same arguments gives the required statements. \end{proof} Since characteristic varieties localizes, the above lemma implies that taking the pure filtration of $\cM$ commutes with taking localization of $\cM$ as $\cO_Y$-modules.
-Using Lemma \ref{lm:purfilcodim}, we also have that $\cM$ is $j$-pure if and only if $T_i\cM=\cM$ for $i\le j$ and $T_iM=0$ for $i>j$.
-Then, we immediately obtain: \begin{coro} Let
+Since characteristic varieties are compatible with localization, the preceding lemma implies that taking the pure filtration of $\cM$ commutes with localization as $\cO_Y$-modules.
+Using Lemma \ref{lm:purfilcodim}, we also see that $\cM$ is $j$-pure if and only if